 What do I mean by explode?
-As a user interface ages, it necessarily starts to cause problems, in a number of different ways:
+As a user interface ages, it starts to cause problems in different ways:

-- The very feature-richness that makes a B2B software so valuable becomes the thing that strangles its usability.
-When features are added on features over time, the information architecture becomes tangled: features and workflows become hard to understand and difficult to train, and it’s easier for users to make mistakes.
+- The feature-richness that makes B2B software so valuable becomes the thing that strangles its usability.
+When features are added on features over time, the information architecture becomes tangled.
+Features and workflows become hard to understand and difficult to train, and it’s easier for users to make mistakes.

-- The user interface conventions that were put in place when the software was first built are no longer the popular, modern UI conventions and patterns that people recognize and like to use now.
-The rise of SaaS software in particular has led to a very specific and recognizable set of patterns that users have come to expect, and they are confused when they are not there, resulting in frustration and errors.
+- The user interface conventions designers used when the software was first built are no longer the popular, modern UI patterns that people recognize and like to use.
+The rise of SaaS software has led to a very specific and recognizable set of patterns that users now expect.
+They are confused without them, resulting in frustration and errors.

-- An aged interface tells a story about a company that the company may not intend.
-Like a house with flaking paint and a lawn overgrown with weeds, a user interface that shows its age indicates that the company is not as user-focused as it should be, that the technology behind the software is probably older as well, and that the talent at the company may not be keeping up with modern methods.
+- An aged interface tells a story about your company you might not want.
+Like a house with flaking paint and a lawn overgrown with weeds, an outdated user interface indicates your company is not as user-focused as it should be.
+Your audience might assume the technology behind the software is also outdated, or that your team doesn’t keep up with modern methods.

-But making the leap from knowing that a user experience or interface change is necessary to actually carrying out a redesign is a tricky undertaking.
-When you have successful, profitable software with a strong user base, kicking the can on the decision is much easier than making a potentially expensive and disruptive change.
-If people are using it day in and day out, does it really need to change?
+Redesigning your user interface can feel overwhelming, and it’s hard to tell when the time is right.
+When you have successful, profitable software with a strong user base, ignoring the problem seems much easier than making a potentially expensive and disruptive change.
+If people are using your product, does it really need to change?

 - In the sales process, prospects compare your user interface unfavorably to newer entrants.
 Sure, your existing customers are accustomed to the way your software looks and behaves, and they don’t seem to have a problem.
-Prospective customers, however, are shopping for something they can put in place and use for a long time.
-They want to feel that software they are investing in and putting into their employees’ hands is something new and that will scale with them into the future.
+Prospective customers, however, are shopping for something they can use for a long time.
+They want to know the software they invest in will scale with them into the future.
 If your software looks like it’s living in the past, you’re disqualified before you even have a chance to demonstrate value.
-The hit to your credibility and brand is hard to recover from.

-- Your product and engineering teams are fighting fires constantly and do not have the bandwidth to think about the future.
-When big customers are hammering away at an aged digital product with heavy usage, much like thousands of cars running over an old bridge, something is going to give.
-There will be infrastructure and data problems that have to be fixed immediately.
-Customers will push the product and have feature requests.
-When your teams are too busy trying to patch up the existing product to do proper product discovery on new directions or innovations, your software is in danger of stagnating.
-That stagnation will prevent new sales, keep your team from growing in skills, and prevent top talent from wanting to come work for you.
+- Your product and engineering teams are fighting fires constantly and don’t have the bandwidth to think about the future.
+When your biggest customers consistently use your aged digital product, much like thousands of cars running over an old bridge, something must give.
+There will be infrastructure and data problems that must be fixed immediately.
+Customers will have feature requests.
+When your teams are too busy trying to patch up the existing product, they cannot conduct proper product discovery, and your software is in danger of stagnating.
+That stagnation will prevent new sales, keep your team’s skills from growing and discourage top talent from working with you.

-The questions you should ask are more like:
+The questions you should ask are more likely:

 - What is the extent of change that we need?
 A light coat of paint or a complete re-write?

-- What are the KPIs we would expect to move to make this worthwhile?
+- What are the KPIs we should track to make the update worthwhile?

-- What are the opportunities that a redesign would provide: to update our pricing and packaging, sales processes, or thought leadership position in the market?
+- What are the opportunities provided by the redesign?
+To update our pricing and packaging, sales processes or thought leadership position in the market?
 To expand our target markets?

-- What changes do we need to make to our team to ensure we can maintain and grow the improved user experience?
+- What personnel or process changes should we make to maintain and grow the improved user experience?

-- Start with data: Upfront research into the current usage of your product and your users themselves will arm you with the information and insights you need to determine your path forward.
-Analytics on how your features are used will be crucial to understanding where you might be able to streamline or combine features.
-Qualitative interviews with users that identifies their key challenges and goals will help you understand how they work NOW as opposed to how they worked when your product was first built.
+- Start with data.
+Upfront research into your product and users will arm you with the critical insights you need to determine your path forward.
+You’ll need analytics on how your features are used to understand where you can streamline or combine features.
+Then, you should interview your users to understand their key challenges and goals.
+This will help you see how your features work now compared to when they were first released.

-- Find a good partner: Chances are, your team are experts on your software and the way it works today, and if their time is consumed in working on your product, they have not been able to become experts in the latest in software design and how to refresh a dated software.
+- Find a good partner.
+Chances are, your team includes experts on your software and the way it works today.
+If their time is consumed by working on your product, they can’t become experts in the latest in software design.
 A good digital product partner will work with you through the process, bringing your team along with them to create a quality change that lasts.

-- Map it out: Rome wasn’t built in a day and your redesign shouldn’t be built or released in a day either.
-Create a strategy around your implementation and rollout that takes into account: who will use the refreshed product (everyone? only new customers? only certain segments of customers?), how and when features will be redesigned and released, and how you’ll manage the change both internally and with customers.
-That roadmap will lead to parallel roadmaps for marketing and sales as well.
+- Map it out.
+Rome wasn’t built in a day and your redesign shouldn’t be built in a day either.
+You need a strategy that describes how you’ll approach, then roll out, the redesign.
+The strategy must consider who will use the refreshed product, plus how and when features will be redesigned and released.
+Then, determine how you’ll manage the change internally and with customers and build parallel roadmaps for your sales and marketing teams.

-- Socialize the vision: Once you’ve decided it’s time for an updated user experience, you’ll need to bring everyone else up to where you are.
-Internal socialization that conveys the reasoning, the vision, and the proposed timeline will go a long way to generating excitement and squashing rumors.
-Externally, you’ll need strong product marketing to convey what is happening, how, and how it will be released or made available.
+- Socialize the vision.
+Once you’ve decided it’s time for an updated user experience, you’ll need to get your team on board.
+Internal socialization that conveys the reasoning, the vision and the proposed timeline will generate excitement and squash rumors.
+Externally, you’ll need strong product marketing to convey what is happening and how it will be released.

-- Know that it isn’t a one and done: And because an updated user experience may require some new technology, some new process, and maybe some new people as well, start planning early for how your team will change so that all of this newness can be maintained and grown over time.
+- Know that it isn’t a one and done.
+Because an updated user experience may require some new technology, a new process and potentially new people, plan early how your team will change.
 You may need a design system and the right people to build and maintain it.
-Your existing team may need training and development in processes and techniques they’ve never had the time to explore before.
+Your existing team may need training and development in techniques they’ve never had the time to explore before.
 You’re building an engine for the future, not just repairing a problem.

-Successful B2B software company leadership knows that that success is neither permanent nor guaranteed.
-An outdated user interface serves as a signal to customers, to employees, and to the market.
-Fortunately, there are myriad ways to address it and roll it out – all it takes is that first step.
+Successful B2B software company leadership knows success is neither permanent nor guaranteed.
+Even if your product is selling, an outdated user interface serves as a signal to customers, employees and the market that you’re not keeping up with the times.
+Fortunately, there are myriad ways to address it and roll it out — and it starts with knowing you need a change.